What do you have in mind when you hear management consultant?

 The first exciting insight: every one of us has their own, sometimes very different association in mind but we all have a common ground of where we find ourselves and where not.
 An excerpt from our brainstorming:

-We recognize ourselves: versatility, enabler, responsibility, high motivation, flexible, external view, independent, helper , solution-oriented, attractive entry-level job, on the road a lot
+We recognise ourselves: versatility, enabler, responsibility, high motivation, flexible, external view, independent, helper , solution-oriented, attractive entry-level job, on the road a lot

-We don’t recognize ourselves: business class with trolley suitcase, stiff, burnout, competitive, busybody, sell ourselves dearly at the expense of others, dominant, 24/7, up or out, hot air, male dominated.
+We don’t recognise ourselves: business class with trolley suitcase, stiff, burnout, competitive, busybody, sell ourselves dearly at the expense of others, dominant, 24/7, up or out, hot air, male dominated.

 You will soon find the result of our ideas here on our blog.
 One thing in advance: We have not yet found the perfect term.
 Nevertheless, after our exchange we agree that we want to tackle at least two issues: